 Destination Tea Notes: Introducing Destination Tea’s official “home” teahouse!
-Little did Nicole Outler know that she was granting our wish when she opened Ivy Tea House in historic Norcross this March, but she’s earned our gratitude and adoration all the same.
+Little did Nicole Outler know that she was granting our wish when she opened Ivy Tea House in historic Norcross in March 2019, but she’s earned our gratitude and adoration all the same.
 Since the closing of the Faded Rose in Chamblee, long have we awaited a tearoom in our neck of the woods that embodies all the things we love about afternoon tea: a beautiful space with creative touches; knowledgable and gracious service; reasonably-priced, fabulous, scratch-made goodies; and of course, quality teas.
 Get thyselves comfortable, because this review wins the Award for Most Pics.
 How else could we properly give you a virtual tour of Ivy Tea House’s abundant afternoon tea offerings?